bfla/cordova-witai/README.md

 ### Description
-A Cordova plugin which generates a Wit.ai UI on iOS.
+(Incomplete & on hold until further notice) A Cordova plugin which generates a Wit.ai UI on iOS.

-(Android would also be nice to have.
-If any Android devs out there want to do that, it would be much appreciated.)

 ### Usage
 Coming soon